2023 Best Value Clinical/Medical Laboratory Science Associate Degree Schools in Washington

 Best Washington Schools for Affordable Quality for an Associate in Clinical/Medical Laboratory Science

-Our analysis found Shoreline Community College to be the best value school for clinical/medical laboratory science students who want to pursue a associate degree in Washington.
-Located in the suburb of Shoreline, Shoreline Community College is a public school with a small student population.
+Our 2023 rankings named Shoreline Community College the best value school in Washington for clinical/medical laboratory science students working on their associate degree.
+Located in the large suburb of Shoreline, Shoreline Community College is a public school with a small student population.

 Shoreline Community College undergraduate students pay an average of $4,256 in in-state tuition and fees each year.

-A rank of #2 on this year’s list means Clover Park Technical College is a great value for clinical/medical laboratory science students working on their associate degree.
+The excellent associate degree programs at Clover Park Technical College helped the school earn the #2 place on this year’s ranking of the best value clinical/medical laboratory science schools in Washington.
 CPTC is a small public school located in the small city of Lakewood.

-The average tuition and fees for an in-state undergraduate at CPTC are $5,979 a year.
+CPTC undergraduate students pay an average of $5,979 in in-state tuition and fees each year.
 After completing their Associate Degree, clinical laboratory science graduates from CPTC carry an average student debtload of $9,410.

-CPTC excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Clinical/Medical Laboratory Science Associate Degree Trade Schools in Washington list.
+As a testament to the quality of education it offers, CPTC also is in the top 20% of our Best Clinical/Medical Laboratory Science Associate Degree Trade Schools in Washington ranking.

 Explore all the Best Value Clinical/Medical Laboratory Science Schools in the Far Western US Area or other specific states within that region.